reubenfirmin/dq/README.md

 * It (always, and by default) skips paths mounted on other devices from the starting path (du has this option, but it's not a well known param)
 * It formats numbers as human readable by default
 * It sorts the output by file size, high to low, even when formatting them to be human readable
-* It draws a per-directory bar chart, scaled so the largest directory fills the bar and the rest are sized against it
+* It visualizes results: rendered donut charts on graphics-capable terminals (kitty, Ghostty, iTerm2, sixel), and a scaled per-directory bar chart everywhere else
 * When files sitting directly in the scanned directory add up to a meaningful share of the tree, it breaks that "in this dir" total down into its biggest files
 * It (by default) only returns results for directories using at least 1% of all files under the path
 * It colors output when writing to a terminal and drops the colors automatically when piped or redirected